What Is Valium (Diazepam) Withdrawal?

 Symptoms of Withdrawal

-The severity of withdrawal symptoms depends on the period of time the substance was used and how much the user took on a daily basis.
+The severity of withdrawal symptoms depends on the period of time the substance was used, how much the user took on a daily basis, and whether the individual stopped “cold-turkey” (all at once) or or slowly tapered off.
 Heavy Valium use over a long period of time leads to more difficult withdrawal symptoms.
 Valium withdrawal can be serious, but the symptoms are often less intense than more potent benzos like Xanax.

 Common symptoms of Valium withdrawal include: